JakuWorks/Projects/README.txt

 ------ ------ ------ ------ ------          Overview         ------ ------ ------ ------ ------

-    While learning to code, I usually make projects of various sizes.
+    While coding, I usually make projects of various sizes.
 Surprisingly!
 I tend to store/make them in this repository...

+    This repository was created about 14.04.2023 at 17:42 GMT+2 (though I started making it a few hours/days earlier).
+    This repository may also be called an archive because there are also archived projects stored in it.

 ------ ------ ------ ------ ------      Project Prefixes     ------ ------ ------ ------ ------

-    - (UNF) - This means that the project is ABANDONED, UNFINISHED and DOES NOT WORK.
+    - (UNF) (Unfinished and Abandoned) - This means that the project is ABANDONED, UNFINISHED and DOES NOT WORK.
-    - (W.I.P) - (work in progress) This means that the project isn't yet finished BUT ALSO isn't abandoned.
+    - (W.I.P) (Work in Progress) - This means that the project isn't yet finished BUT ALSO isn't abandoned.
+    - (EXP) (Expanding Archive) - This is a folder/archive of small, similar and often one-file projects.
+TIP: To find the biggest projects in EXPs, sort them by size.

+------ ------ ------ ------ ------           Notes           ------ ------ ------ ------ ------

+    - All dates and times are in the GMT+2 timezone unless stated otherwise.
+    - All READMEs, NOTEs, NOTICEs, etc. use the DD.MM.YY date format and MM⠆HH or MM⠆HH⠆SS time format unless stated otherwise.
+    - ~90% of dates in all READMEs, NOTEs, NOTICEs, etc. are approximate and some can be even wrong by over a few months.

 ------ ------ ------ ------ ------          Contact          ------ ------ ------ ------ ------